Opentrons/opentrons/api/docs/source/v2/new_examples.rst

 Loops
 *****

-Loops in Python allow your protocol to perform many actions, or act upon many wells, all within just a few lines.
-The below example loops through the numbers ``0`` to ``11``, and uses that loop's current value to transfer from all wells in a trough to each row of a plate:
+Loops in Python allow your protocol to act upon many wells, all within just a few lines.
+The below example loops through the numbers ``0`` to ``11``, using that loop's current value to transfer from all wells in a trough to each row of a plate:

 .. code-block:: python